sharafc/coding-guidelines/css/README.md

 ## Do not use @extend
 Never.
 Just don't.
 If you want to read more about it, you can find some information in this nice article from [CSS Wizardry](http://csswizardry.com/2016/02/mixins-better-for-performance/).
-It handles Sass, but the result is the same.

 ## File naming
 Typically you should create CSS modules and a namespace for your library.
 The file naming should follow this structure.